-8.6.4 Emergency planning
+9.6.4 Emergency planning

 Safe access and egress from the site should be provided to reduce the residual risks to a development.
 The developer should seek to incorporate an emergency plan and a safe refuge point if the development site has been identified to be at risk of flooding.
+This assessment should also include evacuation routes over a wider area, particularly on the coastal peninsula where a limited road network reduces the number of evacuation routes.
 The local authority and Emergency Services should be consulted when designing an emergency plan.
-For further details on emergency planning, see Section 10.
+For further details on emergency planning, see Section 11.

-8.7 Making space for water
+9.7 Making space for water